DozroK/mp2013/README.md

 Updated daily, you have complete information on programming.

-The data are distributed under [Open Licence](http://www.data.gouv.fr/Licence-Ouverte-Open-Licence).
-You can reuse the information provided by [Marseille-Provence 2013](http://www.mp2013.fr) and freedoms as provided by the license.

 ## Download

 You can download the current version of the RDF document :